kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ![Facebook's key income statement and cash flow metrics summary overview 2020](/assets/images/facebook_key_earnings_and_cashflow_metrics_summary.png)

 <div class="cardlist" markdown="1">
-- Facebook's **revenue was $86bn in 2020 growing by 22% and** **98%** of Facebook's revenue **came from advertising.**
+- Facebook's **revenue was $86bn in 2020 growing by 22%.
+98%** of Facebook's revenue **came from advertising.**
 - Facebook's **advertising revenue was $84bn** in 2020 (**+21% growth**).
 This growth was driven by **increase in the number of ads served by Facebook by 33%, partially offset by a 10% decrease of price per ad.**  The main driver of this price decrease was a decline in demand in Q1 and Q2 because of the COVID-19 pandemic.
-- Based on advertisers' spend data, **biggest advertising revenue generator for Facebook is Facebook feed with 57% share, followed by Instagram feed with 16% share and Instagram Stories with 11% share.** All Instagram features combined generate approximately 29% of Facebook advertising revenue.
+- Based on advertisers' spend data, **biggest advertising revenue generator for Facebook is Facebook Feed with 57% share, followed by Instagram Feed with 16% share and Instagram Stories with 11% share.** All Instagram features combined generate approximately 29% of Facebook advertising revenue.
-- **Instagram advertising revenue is estimated to be $24bn in 2020 and has a 29% share of total advertising revenue.** However, compared to 2019, Instagram revenue growth decreased significantly, and revenue growth in 2020 was similar to the core Facebook app.
+- **Instagram advertising revenue is estimated to be $24bn in 2020 and has a 29% share of total advertising revenue.** However, compared to 2019, Instagram revenue growth decreased significantly, and its revenue growth in 2020 was similar to the core Facebook app.
 - **Facebook's non-advertising revenue was 1.8bn in 2020 and grew by 72%.**  Most non-advertising revenue came from  **sales of Oculus and Portal hardware** and increased by 72%.
 - As the largest social media company on the planet, Facebook has **significant market share in the digital advertising market.** Its **market share in the US was 23%**, second to Google with 32%.
 Amazon, another tech giant, recently became an important digital advertising player too and reached a market share of 8%.
 - **Facebook had 3.3 billion monthly users at the end of 2020** across all of its products.
 Facebook is the most significant player by far among social media and messaging tools.
 COVID-19 pandemic drove more users to Facebook. **Its users grew 12% in 2020 compared to 8% growth the year before.**
 - Despite a lot of heat and toxicity around Facebook in the news, **Facebook's users continue to grow.
-Even in the US** **Facebook monthly users grew by 4% in 2020 and 2%in 2019**. **Fastest growing region was Asia-Pacific (+15%)**
+Even in the US** **Facebook monthly users grew by 4% in 2020 compared to 2% in 2019**. **Fastest growing region was Asia-Pacific (+15%)**
-- Geographically, **most significant part of Facebook's revenue (42%) came from United States**, even though the US** share of users is just around 8%**.
+- Geographically, **most significant part of Facebook's revenue (42%) came from United States**, even though **the US share of users is just around 8%**.
 Thanks to much lower revenue per user in the Asia-Pacific region, its share of revenue was just 23%, even though 43% of Facebook users came from the Asia-Pacific region.
 - **Facebook's overall expenses grew 14% to $53bn in 2020.
-However, this 14% growth results from comparing 2020 expenses to the extraordinary year 2019** when Facebook booked a $5bn FTC penalty and another $0.55bn of settlement expenses. **Facebook's expense growth would be 36% in 2020**
+However, this 14% growth results from comparing 2020 expenses to the extraordinary year 2019** when Facebook booked a $5bn FTC penalty and another $0.55bn of settlement expenses.
+Adjusted for these, **Facebook's expense growth would be +36% in 2020**
 - **36% adjusted growth of expenses was driven mainly by continued growth (+30%) in the number of employees** to the total of 58 604 at the end of 2020 and also continuing investments in Facebook's data centers and technical infrastructure.
 - **Engineering and technical roles are the biggest group of Facebook's employees and also the fastest-growing one** (+40% in 2020).
 Growth in R&D employees is the main factor behind research and development expenses that are the largest expense item, growing by 36%.
-- **Facebook expenses were growing more than revenue.** Facebook expects that expenses will grow between 28% and 37% in 2021, which means that **operating margin (38% in  2020) will continue to decrease.** If this discrepancy continues for two years, the margin will drop to around 30%.
+- **Facebook expenses were growing more than revenue.** Facebook expects that expenses will grow between 28% and 37% in 2021, which means that **operating margin (38% in  2020) will continue to decrease.** If this discrepancy continues for two years, the operating margin will drop to around 30%.
-- **Facebook's operating income grew by $8.7bn to $32.7bn in 2020 (+36%).** But this is not real growth and just a result of extraordinary low 2019 operating income thanks to $5bn FTC penalty and another 0$.55bn settlement charge.
+- **Facebook's operating income grew by $8.7bn to $32.7bn in 2020 (+36%).** But this is not real growth and just a result of extraordinary low 2019 operating income thanks to $5bn FTC penalty and another $0.55bn settlement charge.
 Adjusted for these extraordinary items, the underlying growth of operating income in 2020 was just 11%.
 - **Facebook net income grew by $10.7bn to $29.1bn in 2020 (+58%)**, but when adjusted for extraordinary $5.55 of FTC penalty and settlements booked in 2019, we arrive at a much more realistic 21% growth of net income. **Earnings per share were $10.09** in 2020.
 </div>